eclipse-theia/theia/CONTRIBUTING.md

 ### Asking Questions

-It's totally fine to ask questions by opening an issue in the Theia Github repository.
+It's totally fine to ask questions by opening an issue in the Theia GitHub repository.
 We will close it once it's answered and tag it with the 'question' label.
 Please check if the question has been asked before there or on [Stack Overflow](https://stackoverflow.com).